 How to set conditional questions in Google Forms

-Using conditional logic in forms streamlines surveys and reduces fatigue, but Google Forms can complicate this process with its limited and tricky setup. in this guide, we'll look into how to create conditional logic with Google Forms, its limitations, and ways to overcome them with Paperform - the best alternative to Google Forms.
+Using conditional logic in forms streamlines surveys and reduces fatigue, but Google Forms can complicate this process with its limited and tricky setup.
+In this guide, we'll look into how to create conditional logic with Google Forms, its limitations, and ways to overcome them with Paperform - the best alternative to Google Forms.

 What is a conditional question?